-The introduction to the traditions and techniques of Chinese art were crucial to her development as an artist, for later in life it was in this area specifically that she made her mark as a painter.
+The introduction to the traditions and techniques of Chinese art was crucial to her development as an artist, for later in life it was in this area specifically that she made her mark as a painter.

 'The Best of East and West'

 Contemporary Chinese brush paintings, western style abstracts, collages, naïve paintings and child art – these are just some of the styles of Christine Mak's artworks carried by Eagle's Eye Art Gallery.
-The subject matter of these paintings varies from formal still life studies to complex abstracts and arresting figurative works.
+The subject matter of these paintings varies from formal still-life studies to complex abstracts and arresting figurative works.

 Christine's works have a childlike innocence.
 It appears that Christine has suspended her intellectual mind and artistic skills and goes back in time, to fathom deeper into her childhood dreams.

 However one wonders how much more significant the impact would have been, had she narrowed her choice down to fewer themes that are close to her heart and explored them in depth.
-Neither it is imperative not it is practical that an artist makes a statement on everything.
+Neither is it imperative not it practical that an artist makes a statement on everything.
 In the arduous and exhausting medium of painting, it is better to be more selective.
-And for the viewer, it is more satisfying to view engaging variations on few themes rather than intimidating diversity.
+And for the viewer, it is more satisfying to view engaging variations on a few themes rather than intimidating diversity.